iarroyof/semanticrl/README.md

-# Meta-learnerless Semantic Reinforcement Learning
+# Semantic Reinforcement Learning
+Let $W$ be a random set...